 While it’s true that you’re no longer distracted from your colleagues in the office, those based at home arguably have even more potential diversions to deal with.
 Working from home can lead many people’s personal and professional lives to interlock more than they would wish.
 Creating and sticking to a schedule is an important part of avoiding this.
 Try to treat your day like a regular office work-day and eliminate any potential distractions around you by setting up your own home office.
 This will give you a place to focus on your work and help you more effectively strike the right balance.

 A company without an appropriate business address runs the risk of appearing unprofessional or amateurish.
 This doesn’t mean that you have to shell out on an expensive office suite that you can’t afford though.
 You can instead take advantage of virtual office providers.
-Not only is this an ideal way to make your business stand out with a prestigious address, but many virtual office providers also offer a host of other features, too, such as mail forwarding, a personal receptionist, and the opportunity to rent high-quality facilities by the hour should you need a physical space.
+Not only is this an ideal way to make your business stand out with a prestigious address, but many virtual office providers also offer a host of other features, too, such as mail forwarding, a professional answering service, and the opportunity to rent high-quality facilities by the hour should you need a physical space.

 Networking is a crucial part of our business lives.
 Creating contacts can not only help us learn more about our industry, but, when the going gets tough, a connection could offer an opportunity out of an otherwise precarious situation.
 Many people no longer working in the office can find it difficult to successfully network because there isn’t the opportunity to speak with visitors face to face.
 Online platforms like LinkedIn, though, provide a great way to advertise your resume and get in contact with others who’d you’d like to collaborate with.